bitburner-official/bitburner-src/markdown/bitburner.tix.md

 Purchase TIX API access.

 You need to have TIX API access to perform actions via NS APIs.
-Note that you can buy TIX API access without WSE account.
+Note that you can buy TIX API access without a WSE account.

 </td></tr>